cloudlinux/cloudlinux-doc/docs/introduction/README.md

 \* Limits are disabled by default.

-\** Python/Node.js/Ruby selector available only for cPanel and DA servers
+\** Python/Node.js/Ruby Selectors are available only for cPanel, DirectAdmin servers, and servers with custom panel with own integration.

 ### CloudLinux OS Solo
 CloudLinux OS Solo is designed for installation on VPS or VDS servers.